-- little squeeze of fresh lime to top
+- a little squeeze of fresh lime to top

-- You will also need an immersion blender (best) or countertop blender.
+- You will also need an immersion blender (best) or a countertop blender.

 And for the very necessary coconut lime cream sauce.
 I actually developed the coconut lime crema as a separate, stand-alone recipe; but feel it is such a necessary element of this butternut squash soup that I included it with this recipe.

 - ¾ cup coconut milk canned, (you will only use the cream part on the top and discard the clear liquid)

 How to make the most amazing vegan butternut squash soup ever!

 Follow these steps and soon you’ll have a steaming hot bowl of your own delicious recipe for roasted butternut waiting on your table and ready for you to dig in!

 Step 1: Roast the butternut squash and poblano pepper